mayteio/use-pusher/README.md

 ## Trigger Server

-In order to trigger an event, you'll have to create a simple lambda (or an express server that's your thing) that handles.
+In order to trigger an event, you'll have to create a simple lambda (or an express server if that's your thing) that handles.
 Below is a short lambda that can handle your triggered events.

 ```tsx
 import Pusher from "pusher";